 Kenyan troops and forensic experts are searching for more bodies at Nairobi's Westgate shopping mall, where a four-day siege by militants left more than 65 people dead.

-The al-Qaida-linked Somali militant group al-Shabab says it was behind the attack at the Westgate mall -- a large, upscale shopping center popular with foreigners, tourists and wealthy Kenyans.
+The al-Qaida-linked Somali militant group al-Shabab says it was behind the attack at Westgate, a large, upscale shopping center popular with foreigners, tourists and wealthy Kenyans.

-Flags are flying at half staff across Kenya, after President Uhuru Kenyatta declared three days of mourning for the 67 civilians and security officers killed in the attack.
+Flags are flying at half staff across Kenya after President Uhuru Kenyatta declared three days of mourning for the 67 civilians and security officers killed in the attack.
+The victims of the attack hailed from more than 10 countries.
 At least five militants were also killed.

 President Kenyatta called a special meeting Wednesday of his National Security Council to discuss counterterrorism strategy.

-Mr. Kenyatta says 11 militants are in custody.
-He says the attackers were shamed and defeated, calling them "cowards" who will face justice.
+Mr. Kenyatta said 11 militants are in custody.
+He said the attackers were shamed and defeated, calling them "cowards" who will face justice.